LopesDaFonseca/datasciencecoursera/Getting and Cleaning Data Course Project/CodeBook.md

 * 2 Extracts only the measurements on the mean and standard deviation for each signal measurement: selection includes only the mean and standard deviation variables from the 17 different signals in the time and frequency domain.
-Note that there are variables in the original dataset that include the word "mean" and were excluded from the final tidy dataset - these are related to angle() and meanfreq() and are compound measures related to the angle or to the average weight of the frequency.For a full list of the selected variables check the ReadMe document.
+Note that there are variables in the original dataset that include the word "mean" and were excluded from the final tidy dataset - these are related to angle() and meanfreq() and are compound measures related to the angle or to the average weight of the frequency.For a full list of the selected variables check https://github.com/LopesDaFonseca/datasciencecoursera/blob/master/Getting%20and%20Cleaning%20Data%20Course%20Project/selected_features.txt

 * 3 Tidies up the descriptive activity names necessary to label the activities in the dataset using the activity_labels.txt